GrinonBarrett/Taksidos/To Do.md

 * Create a dream messaging spell.
 * Create a series of elementally themed swords ( Excaliber for Water, Caliburnus for Earth, Dyrwyn for Fire, Harpe for air).
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword, mace, and spear are done and one thrown blade done as well)
-* A bipedal bramble creature which defends a set forested area.
-Can also be provoked by the presence of undead.
-Will always fight undead.
-Can fire thorn projectiles.
-Automatically inflicts a piercing attack when grappling or brawling.
-Thorns do extra damage against creatures of undeath and gain a bonus against undead creatures.
 * Create a stoker demon, which has wind powers and can ignite stuff.Can produce a semifan of smoke which can blind on hit but influcts the critical hit like it was a fire attack.
 Make it impish and more emboldened as it gets hurt.
 * Create a mimic.
 * Create a cockatrice (which will be a cockator/cockatrix), which can hatch from a chicken's egg if there is a wivre living nearby.
 If it lives long enough, it functions like the SCP.